pytorch/pytorch.github.io/_features/distributed-training.md

     print()
   ```

-summary-home: Optimize performance with scalable distributed training in both research and production through the torch.distributed backend.
+summary-home: Scalable distributed training and performance optimization in research and production is enabled by the torch.distributed backend.
 featured-home: true

 ---